spring-attic/spring-hadoop/samples/batch-wordcount/readme.txt

 b) To build and run the sample as a standalone Java application:

-$ ../../gradlew installApp
+$ ../gradlew installApp
-$ ./build/install/wordcount/bin/wordcount classpath:/launch-context.xml job1
+$ ./build/install/batch-wordcount/bin/batch-wordcount classpath:/launch-context.xml job1

 This uses the CommandLineJobRunner launcher from the Spring Batch project.

-4. Importing sample code to the IDE
+3. IDE IMPORT

-run the command
+To import the code inside an IDE run the command

 For Eclipse
-$ ../../gradlew eclipse
+$ ../gradlew eclipse

 For IDEA
-$ ../../gradlew idea
+$ ../gradlew idea

 This will generate the IDE specific project files.